ibm-cloud-docs/solution-tutorials/multi-region-webapp.md

 # Deploy a secure web application across multiple regions

-This tutorial walks you through creating, securing, and deploying a Cloud Foundry application across multiple regions by using a [{{site.data.keyword.contdelivery_short}}](https://console.bluemix.net/catalog/services/continuous-delivery) pipeline.
+This tutorial walks you through creating, securing, deploying, and load balancing a Cloud Foundry application across multiple regions by using a [{{site.data.keyword.contdelivery_short}}](https://console.bluemix.net/catalog/services/continuous-delivery) pipeline.

 Apps or parts of your apps will have outages - it is a fact.
 It can be a problem in your code, a planned maintenance impacting the resources used by your app, a hardware failure bringing down a zone, a region, a data center where your app is hosted.
 Any of these will happen and you have to be prepared.
 With {{site.data.keyword.Bluemix_notm}}, you can deploy your application to [multiple regions](https://console.bluemix.net/docs/overview/ibm-cloud.html#ov_intro_reg) to increase your application resilience.
 And with your application now running in multiple locations, you can also redirect user traffic to the nearest region to reduce latency.